lhapaipai/vite-bundle/README.md

-create a `vite.config.js` file on your project root directory. the symfonyPlugin and the `manifest: true` are required for the bundle to work. when you run the `npm run dev` the plugin remove the manifest.json file so ViteBundle know that he must return the served files. when you run the `npm run build` the manifest.json is constructed and ViteBundle read is content to return the build files.
+create a `vite.config.js` file on your project root directory. the symfonyPlugin and the `manifest: true` are required for the bundle to work. when you run the `npm run dev` the plugin remove the manifest.json file so ViteBundle know that he must return the served files. when you run the `npm run build` the manifest.json is constructed and ViteBundle read his content to return the build files.
 ```js
 // vite.config.js
 import { resolve } from 'path';